 Melbourne Zoo has partnered with the Victorian Association for philosophy in Schools (VAPS) to develop a self-guided trail for teachers and students to explore.

 As this is a self-guided tour, you’ll guide your students’ observations, discussions and learning at your own pace.
 You can determine the duration of the excursion, based on the time you have.
 As a rough guide, each case study takes approximately 1 hour to explore.
 Therefore, allow 3 hours if you wish to explore all 3 case studies.
-Use the Ethics Trail Teacher Booklet below to guide learning and plan your day.
+Use the Ethics Trail Teaching Guide below to guide on your day.

 Students will learn:

-- The ethical considerations of keeping animals in captivity and the reasoning behind these decisions
+- About the ethical considerations of keeping animals in captivity and the reasoning behind these decisions

-- How the Zoo’s animals are cared for and treated
+- How Melbourne Zoo’s animals are cared for and treated

 - What is being done to save animals in the wild